SGP07/SGP07/README.md

 ### Hi there 👋

-I'm a Computer Science student with a deep passion for coding and exploring the fascinating world of artificial intelligence.
-My journey in the realm of technology is just beginning, and I'm excited to share my progress and projects with you.
+I'm a Computer Science student with a deep passion for coding and AI.

 ## About Me
 - 🎓 Currently pursuing a degree in Computer Science.